apache/arrow-site/_posts/2025-03-02-fast-streaming-inserts-in-duckdb-with-adbc.md

 # How it started

 The company I work for is the leading digital out-of-home marketing platform, including a programmatic ad tech stack.
 For several years, my technical operations team was making use of logs emitted by the real-time programmatic auction system in the [Apache Avro](http://avro.apache.org/) format.
-In fact we built an entire operations and analytics back end using this data.
+Over time we've built an entire operations and analytics back end using this data.
 Avro files are row-based which is less than ideal for analytics at scale, in fact it's downright painful.
 So much so that I developed and contributed an Avro reader feature to the [Apache Arrow  Go](https://github.com/apache/arrow-go) library to be able to convert Avro files to parquet.
 This data pipeline is now humming along transforming hundreds of GB/day from Avro to Parquet.

 Since "any problem in computer science can be solved with another layer of indirection", the original system has grown layers (like an onion) and started to emit other logs, this time in [Apache Parquet](https://parquet.apache.org/) format..
 <figure style="text-align: center;">